Mojaš Radonjić: Club career

 Radonjić started football at the age of 17, where he played with Lovćen and then transferred to Budućnost Titograd in 1976, where in the 1980–81 season he emerged as the second scorer in the Yugoslav league, with 15 goals.
 In his time at Budućnost Titograd, he became the club's all-time top scorer in the Yugoslav First League.
 He also briefly played overseas for the Tampa Bay Rowdies in the North American Soccer League.

-In December 1981 Radonjić moved to Greece and signed for AEK Athens, after the suggestion of their former striker, Dušan Bajević and after he was tested by the then manager, Hans Tilkowski.
-He was a tall striker, strong and good in the air, but during the one and a half year spell at the club, he did not reach a high performance.
+On 1 December 1981 Radonjić moved to Greece and trasferred to AEK Athens for a fee of 9 million drachma, after the suggestion of their former striker, Dušan Bajević and after he was tested by the then manager, Hans Tilkowski.
+He was a tall striker, strong in the air, but during the one and a half year spell at the club, he did not reach a high performance.
 On 21 February 1981, he scored a winner against Panathinaikos at home.
 He scored the equalizer in two consecutive league matches against Olympiacos.
 On 25 April 1982, in AEK's away match against Panserraikos, he was sent off alongside Petros Karavitis for insulting the referee.
 As a result, Karavitis was punished with a 19-match ban, but Radonjić served the one-match punishment as was predicted.

-In the summer of 1983 Radonjić was released from AEK, despite having another year in his contract and returned to Yugoslavia to play for Sutjeska Nikšić, where he retired in 1985.
+On 13 July 1983 Radonjić was released from AEK, despite having another year in his contract and returned to Yugoslavia to play for Sutjeska Nikšić, where he retired in 1985.

 Managerial career

-Radonjić followed a coaching career coaching Budućnost Titograd many times.
+Radonjić became a manager with many spells at Budućnost Titograd.
 In the summer of 1999 he returned to Greece to manage Panachaiki, but due to the negative results and the low position in the standings he was fired in the middle of the year.
 From December 2014 to December 2018, Radonjić served as manager of the Montenegro national under-21 team.
 He also managed various clubs in Yugoslavia, Montenegro, Greece, and Albania.